Evangelische Arbeitsgemeinschaft für Kirchliche Zeitgeschichte: History

 Appointed by the Council of the Evangelische Kirche in Deutschland (= Evangelical Church in Germany) as „Kommission für die Geschichte des Kirchenkampfes in der nationalsozialistischen Zeit“ (= Commission for the History of the Struggle Between Church and State in the National Socialist Era) in 1955, two charges were assigned to the Evangelischen Arbeitsgemeinschaft für Kirchliche Zeitgeschichte in its early stages: On a universal level, building a bridge between members of the “radical” and the “moderate” Confessing Church and simultaneously providing an initial scientific basis for the study of the history of the Protestant Church during national socialist times by collecting document files, founding a library and editing the „Arbeiten zur Geschichte des Kirchenkampfes“ (Studies on the History of the Struggle between Church and State).

 Very soon the EvAKiZ's field of research expanded to the survey of the role of Protestantism in the Weimar Republic and in the period after World War II.
 At once territorial and everyday history gained in importance.
 In 1971 the renaming from „Kommission für die Geschichte des Kirchenkampfes in der nationalsozialistischen Zeit“ to „Evangelische Arbeitsgemeinschaft für Kirchliche Zeitgeschichte“ was therefore consequent and documented the thematic diversification as well as a liberalization in direction of social sciences.
 Complemented with members of the new federal states from 1989 onwards the consortium was engaged in two major research projects concerned with the history of the Protestant Church in the GDR and in the divided Germany.

 The second reorientation took place in the 1990s, as the EvAKiZ focused on issues of research on contemporary history in the 1960s and '70s from a more social historical point of view.
 This broadening of perspective is datable: It was the jubilee symposium on the 50. anniversary of the EvAKiZ in 2005 which issued the relations between Protestantism and social movements in the 1960s and '70s and thereby created a lasting enhancement of the research program.
 The history of Protestantism during the national socialist era nevertheless remained a focal point which, i. a., resulted in two major projects: a comprehensive anthology on 20th century's Protestant Martyrs and a virtual exhibition about Protestant resistance and its boundaries in Nazi Germany.

 Organization

-The Evangelische Arbeitsgemeinschaft comprises a commission consisting of twelve regular and three members at large, who relate to contemporary church history due to their research work and professional employment, and further a Research Center for Contemporary Church History, located at the Faculty of Protestant Theology at Ludwig-Maximilians-Universität (LMU) München.
+The Evangelische Arbeitsgemeinschaft comprises a commission consisting of twelve regular and two members at large, who relate to contemporary church history due to their research work and professional employment, and further a Research Center for Contemporary Church History, located at the Faculty of Protestant Theology at LMU Munich.
 The EvAKiZ is an institution of the Evangelische Kirche in Deutschland (EKD) and is operating in scientific autonomy.
 Following the rules of the EvAKiZ of January 23, 2003, its commission is respectively summoned for six years by the Council of the EKD.
 The commission decides about research assignments and publications.
 The Research Center realizes these projects, takes on research assignments in the domain of contemporary church history as well as the management of the commission.
 It is composed of a director and several scientific associates.